DaveCTurner/davecturner.github.io/_posts/2016-01-31-bisection-in-dcvss.markdown

 If a bisection hits an untestably bad WIP commit it's normally a good idea to jump to a nearby merge and continue from there.

-## Squashing considered harmful
+## Prefer not to squash

 Squashing a whole feature branch into a single commit (often done at rebase) destroys the usefulness of bisection because the resulting commit is not fine-grained, so not particularly helpful for later debugging.
 The argument in favour of squashing seems to be that it yields a "tidier" history, which I charitably interpret to mean "contains no WIP commits".
-Trivial merges are a much better idea for distinguishing the WIP from finished features without losing the valuable detail of the WIP commits either.
+I much prefer trivial merges for distinguishing the WIP from finished features without losing the valuable detail of the WIP commits either.